 Middle Childhood Education field experiences begin in the sophomore year with Block I (Field Experience I) in which students are placed in the Akron Public Schools to tutor individuals or small groups of students in settings with a diversity of students (varying by ethnicity, race, religion, ability, socio-economics and special needs).
 School mentors complete written evaluations used to determine student entrance into advanced study in MCED.

-Students complete a semester long field experience in grades 4-5 at either Dodge Intermediate School in Twinsburg or Defer Intermediate in Streetsboro.
+Students complete a semester long field experience in grades 4-5.
 Mentors observe, team teach with, and evaluate MCED students.
 Mentors also function as guest speakers on topics such as teaching special needs students, discipline in the classroom, etc.

-Students complete a semester long field experience at selected local districts.
+Students complete a semester long field experience in selected local districts.
 Teachers act as mentors and also guest speakers in MCED classes.

 - Interviews for Admission to Advanced Study: Teachers from local schools, who are also doctoral students, participate in interviewing applicants for admission to advanced study in MCED.

 - Mentor teachers are solicited from students in the graduate courses in MCED.